-Excellent credit score and fluid cash flow will only get you into the game.
-If you want to stay afloat in the credit card churning system and if you want to excel at it, earning yourself the maximum benefits without getting caught off guard and exposing yourself to costly risks, you will need to spend something more valuable that your money, you’ll have to spend plenty of your time.
+An excellent credit score and fluid cash flow will only get you into the game of credit card churning.
+If you want to stay afloat in the credit card churning system, and if you want to excel at it, earning yourself the maximum benefits without getting caught off guard and exposing yourself to costly risks, you will need to spend something more valuable than your money.
+You’ll have to spend plenty of your time.

 You have a system of paying your bills on time, avoiding paying any late fees, and in general being responsible for your money.
 Some people rely on late notices and grace periods to pay their bills but this won’t work here.
-One late payment and the penalty interest rate makes everything you’ve worked for in this entire credit card churning endeavor at risk.
+One late payment and the penalty interest rate puts everything you’ve worked for in this entire credit card churning endeavor at risk.

 Knowing when to jump at that delicious offer and when you need to let it pass you by can be an expensive lesson if you come up on the short end of that equation.
-Show restraint and recognize that spending freely can be habit forming and you need to take a break when the lure draws you out of your comfort zone.
+Show restraint, and recognize that spending freely can be habit forming and you need to take a break when the lure draws you out of your comfort zone.

 Knowing the rules of the game before you jump in isn’t enough.
 You have to stay up to date with rule changes and market updates.
 Credit card issuers may change long-standing offers at any moment.
 New issuers eager to draw in customers may offer an amazing short-time deal.

-Some credit card issuers have begun instituting their own rules to counter against credit card churners.
-While the act of churning is not explicitly “wrong”, it goes without saying that we are taking advantage of the better parts of a system and denying the issuers the benefits of reaping in high interest payments for these top-notch cards.
+Some credit card issuers have begun instituting their own rules to counter credit card churners.
+While the act of churning is not explicitly “wrong”, it goes without saying that we are taking advantage of the better parts of a system and denying the issuers the benefits of reaping in high-interest payments for these top-notch cards.

 Unable to “make” you stay, some credit card issuing companies have implemented rules that limit their exposure to those “in the know”.
 Rules about how many cards you can have at one time, how many applications they will process in a given period of time, and other limiting factors that keep credit card churners at bay while still being able to offer these benefits to the casual customer.

 You came here to find out the answer, is credit card churning worth it?
 After reading this article, you know exactly what I’m about to say.
 Yes, it is worth it, but only IF you are financially capable AND willingly dedicated to putting in the effort to make the rewards worth the effort.

 Having the resources is certainly a prime requirement.
 Without an excellent credit score, even attempting to churn credit cards will most likely be less than fruitful for you.
-Mediocre cards just don’t have to enticing offers you need to make all this worth it.
+Mediocre cards just don’t have that enticing of offers you need to make all this worth it.

 Now you have a $3000 balance coming due.
 If you don’t have the means to immediately pay off this debt, your entire gambit was for nothing.
-Paying down a credit card can be near impossible with the penalty interest rates, high outstanding credit rated against available credit will also cut your credit score and possibly impact your future card applications.
+Paying down a credit card can be near impossible with the penalty interest rates, high outstanding credit-rated against available credit will also cut your credit score and possibly impact your future card applications.
 You must be prepared to spend the money, reap the rewards, and then pay off/close the card.

-With the exceptional credit score and free cash flow, you are in the game.
+With an exceptional credit score and free cash flow, you are in the game.
 Staying in and making this all pay off will come down to your effort and abilities.
-Will you dedicate the time and energy necessary to keeping on top of all the moving pieces in your credit card churning empire?
+Will you dedicate the time and energy necessary to keep on top of all the moving pieces in your credit card churning empire?